PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 accounting replaces eight direct owner calls with eight stable IDs while preserving 120 effective ordered calls.
 The explicit full-policy efficiency fixture retains one graph-index build.

+The channel-shuffle/gather cluster is now characterized without production changes.
+Its three keyword-only switches default to two-way shuffle enabled, NHWC shuffle enabled, and post-gather cleanup disabled.
+Two owners form the unconditional NCHW-shuffle/gather base; two optional shuffle owners precede it, and the optional post group appends layout-transpose plus unary and binary- fanout cleanup.
+The layout-recovery context stores the helper as an argument- free callback and therefore selects the four-owner default.
+One direct caller selects the seven-owner full-plus-post policy, while the late direct caller disables both leading shuffles and selects only the two-owner base.
+Focused contracts freeze the exact guards, all owner contracts/order, caller keywords, callback identity, and both direct caller boundaries.